rahulmr/crypto-algo-trading/README.md

 # Cryptoassets-Algorithmic-Trading
-Simple backtest of dual moving average crossover algo trading strategy with matplotlib visualisation
+Simple backtest of dual moving average crossover algo trading strategy with matplotlib visualisation.
+Outcome, performance, value of portfolio, buys and sells are visualised via matploblib.

 To run the backtest:
 1. Follow the installation [instructions](https://enigma.co/catalyst/install.html).